qriosa/SParry/tutorials.md

     - Default parameter directed = False.
 The default graph is an undirected graph.
 - Second row to fifth row: 3 integers, representing an edge.
   - The first parameter represents the start of the current edge.
-  - The second parameter represents the endpoint of the current side.
+  - The second parameter represents the endvertex of the current side.
   - The third parameter represents the side weight of the current edge.
 - Sixth row(the last row): A blank line.
   - **End of document with a blank line**